abhij2127/UserList-Ovyl/README.md

 8. You can change the src attribute of script tag in index.php to "./test.js" for checking it out, by default it is set to mn.js.
 9. style.css is the stylesheet linked to both search.php and index.php.

-### Note - If you are using node.js live-server chnage the name of index.php to index.html and move the readme file to some other directory before executing.
+### Note - If you are using node.js live-server change the name of index.php to index.html and move the readme file to some other directory before executing.